littleweaver/littleweaverweb.com/blog/_posts/2015-07-21-working-with-us.markdown

 author: naomi
 ---

+{% include image.html src="/media/2015/2015-07-21-lw.jpg" caption="Your potential coworkers!" %}

-We're a small worker cooperative looking for people who do any of the following, for prospective part- or full-time membership.
+**Are you interested in working with us?** We're a small worker cooperative looking for people who do any of the following, for prospective part- or full-time membership, or contract work.

 * Graphic design, illustration, production
 * QA and testing